 Tommy Jarvis goes to the graveyard to get rid of Jason Voorhees' body once and for all, but inadvertently brings him back to life instead.
 The newly revived killer once again seeks revenge, and Tommy may be the only one who can defeat him.

 Two siblings and three of their friends en route to visit their grandfather's grave in Texas end up falling victim to a family of cannibalistic psychopaths and must survive the terrors of Leatherface and his family.

 Still haunted by his past, Tommy Jarvis - who, as a child, killed Jason Voorhees - wonders if the serial killer is connected to a series of brutal murders occurring in and around the secluded halfway house where he now lives.

-One summer at Camp Crystal Lake, a group of young counselors begin to get ready to lead campers.
-Unfortunately for the former, someone isn't happy about what's going on in the camp and enjoys playing kill the counselor.
+One summer at Camp Crystal Lake, a group of young counselors get ready to lead campers.
+Unfortunately, someone isn't happy about what's going on in the camp and enjoys playing Kill the Counselor.
 As bodies fall to the ground in the camp, no one is safe.Written by

 31 of 49 people found this review helpful.